-Jim McCarron begins his 13th season as Riverside Community College men's head track and cross country coach, and during that time he has re-established the programs as one of the premier programs at the national and state level.
+Jim McCarron is in his 13th season as Riverside Community College men's head track and cross country coach, and during that time he has re-established the programs as one of the premier programs at the national level, and the top program in the state.
 Under coach McCarron, the RCC track and field and cross country programs have become known for their ability to transfer student-athletes onto to universities at high rates.
-He is known for his focus on both the academic and athletic success of his student-athletes, his high rates of transferring student-athletes to universities, and building winning teams with depth and quality in all event areas.
+He is known for his focus on both the academic and athletic success of his student-athletes, and his high rates of transferring student-athletes to universities, and building winning teams with depth and quality in all event areas.

-McCarron is the winningest coach in RCC’s 103-year history with seven state titles.
-Riverside enters the 2019 season having won seven state championships in the last ten seasons.
-In the fall of 2016 the Tigers added the seventh state championship by winning the CCCAA state cross country title, RCC’s first in twenty-two years.
-In track and field, McCarron’s teams have won six of the last 10 state championships as well as 12 consecutive Orange Empire Conference Championships.
+Coach McCarron is the most winning coach in RCC’s 104 year history with eight state titles.
+Riverside enters the 2019 season having won eight state championships in the last eleven seasons.
+In spring of 2019 the Tiger track and field team dominated the competition winning their 7th state track and field championship in McCarron’s tenure, scoring 116 points.
+In the fall of 2016 the Tigers added the first CCCAA cross country state championship at RCC in 22 years, and did it after finishing 5th at the So Cal Championships, a feat never accomplished in CCCAA state cross country history.
+McCarron’s track and field teams have won 13 consecutive Orange Empire Conference Championships, and four consecutive cross country championships.
 In 2010, the men's track program became the third program in the college's history to win three consecutive titles - joining the likes of men's basketball (Jerry Tarkanian) and baseball (Dennis Rogers).
-In 2014, he added a second three-peat state championship when his track and field team won the 2014 state title.
+In 2014, he added a second 3-peat when his track and field team won the 2014 state title.

-McCarron’s teams have compiled numbers that have never been seen at the community college level.
-In 2012 his team scored a record 200.3 points at the Southern California Championships and in 2013 they bettered that record by scoring 225 at that meet.
-The 2013 squad surpassed Taft’s 1985 team as being the most dominate community college track and field team in history by scoring a record 151 points at the state championship.
-In 2013, the Tigers scored the second-highest points in CCCAA State Championship history.
-Teams coached by McCarron have featured overall depth never seen at the community college level.
-The 2013 squad demonstrated that best with the Tigers scoring in 17 of 21 events at the state meet.
-The 2013 team was named the Press Enterprise Team of the Year following its successes.
+Coach McCarron’s teams have compiled numbers that have never been seen at the community college level.
+In 2012 his team scored a record 200.3 points at the Southern California Championships, and in 2013 they bettered that record by scoring 225 at that meet.
+The 2013 squad surpassed Taft Community College’s 1985 team as being the most dominate community college track and field team in history, by scoring a record 151 points at the state championship.
+The 2013 team now has the second most points ever scored in a CCCAA state championship.
+Teams coached by McCarron have featured overall depth never seen at the community college level, and the 2013 squad demonstrated that best with Tigers scoring in 17 of the 21 events contested at the state meet.
+For their accomplishment, the 2013 team was named the Press Enterprise Team of the Year.

 Coach McCarron has had only three track teams finish worse than third at the state finals (2006,his first team, which finished 28th, 2011, which finished fourth and 2015 finished fifth).
 For his efforts, McCarron is highly decorated.
-In 2011, he was selected as the Orange Empire Conference Male Coach of the Year.
-He also was selected the 2010 California Community College Track and Field Coach of the Year and 2017 CCCAA Cross Country Coach of the Year.
-He has won the conference coach of the year award for track and field 12 times and seven times in cross country.
+In 2010 and 2019, he was selected as the Orange Empire Conference Male Coach of the Year.
+He also was selected the 2010 and 2019 California Community College Track and Field Coach of the Year.
+He has won the conference coach of the year award for track and field fourteen times (once as the head women’s coach at Santa Ana College), and eight times in cross country.

-During coach McCarron’s tenure at RCC, over 250 track and field and cross country student-athletes have received scholarships to universities.
+During coach McCarron’s tenure at RCC, over 275 track and field and cross country student-athletes have received scholarships to universities.
 The 2013 team had a record 12 Academic All-Americans.
-He has had five student-athletes receive the RCC student of distinction.
-McCarron has coached 41 state champions, 157 all-Americans and 225 all-state student-athletes in both track and field and cross country.
+He has had five student-athletes receive the RCC student of distinction (the highest academic honor awarded to the top student-athlete in all sports).
+McCarron has coached 50 state champions, 175 all-Americans and 250 all-state student-athletes in both track and field and cross country.

-McCarron has made it a priority to provide Division I competition for his teams.
-In his third season, he started a dual meet with Long Beach State and every year since then he has had Division I track and field programs come to Wheelock Stadium to compete against the Tigers.
-Over the past four seasons UCR, CSUF and Pepperdine have had a quadrangular meet against the Tigers at Wheelock Stadium.
-Cal Baptist and Azusa Pacific will be this upcoming year’s additions.
+Coach McCarron has made it a priority to provide Division 1 competition for his teams.
+In his third season he started a dual meet with Long Beach State, and every year since then he has had Division 1 track and field programs come to Wheelock Stadium to compete against the Tigers.
+Over the past six seasons UCR, CSUF, Pepperdine have had a quadrangular meet against the Tigers at Wheelock Stadium.

 It all began in 2003 when McCarron became the head women’s track and cross country coach at Santa Ana College.
 Prior to that, he was an assistant at Fullerton College.
-While at Santa Ana, he won the conference coach of the year award and won OEC Coach of the Year honors in his second year with the Dons.
-At Fullerton, he helped the Hornets men’s team win the 2000 conference cross country title and the women’s track and field team win the conference championship.
+While at Santa Ana, he won the conference coach of the year award and won OEC coach of the year honors in his second year with the Dons.
+At Fullerton, he helped the Hornets men’s team win the 2000 conference cross country title, and the women’s track and field team won the conference championship.

 McCarron is a former standout track athlete, having run two years for UCLA after attending Cerritos College and UC Irvine.
-In high school, he was a two-time all-league selection in cross country.
+In high school he was a two-time all-league selection in cross country.
 He helped Whittier Christian win two league cross country championships.
-As a track athlete, he was even better earning All-League and All-CIF honors as a 400 Meter runner.
+As a track athlete, he was even better earning all-league and All-CIF honors as a 400 meter runner.
 He was a two-time league champion in the event.
-He currently holds the school's record in the 4x100 and 4x400.
+To this day, he still holds the school's record in the 4x100 and 4x400.

-McCarron, who holds a master’s degree in Education from Azusa Pacific University and an undergraduate degree from UCLA in history, has completed level one of the USA track and field certification program.
+McCarron, who holds a master’s degree in Education from Azusa Pacific University and an undergraduate degree from UCLA in history, has completed level I of the USA track and field certification program.

-Coach McCarron is responsible for training the men’s cross country team.
-In track and field, he is responsible for training middle distances, decathletes and heptathletes, high jump, and javelin, McCarron lives in Riverside with his wife, Teresa, and their daughters, Catalina, Juliana and Gabriela.
+Coach McCarron is a professor of Kinesiology and is responsible for training the men’s cross country team.
+In track and field he is responsible for training middle distances, decathletes and heptathletes, and javelin, McCarron lives in Riverside with his wife, Teresa, and their daughters, Catalina, Juliana and Gabriela.